AdobeDocs/genstudio.de-DE/.github/ISSUE_TEMPLATE/UPDATE_TOPIC.md

 ---

-# Themenaktualisierung
+# Themen-Update

 <!-- Add link to topic. -->

-## Das Problem beschreiben
+## Beschreiben des Problems

 <!-- (REQUIRED) Describe the missing or incorrect content.
 What needs clarification?
 What needs a correction?
 Provide as much detail and resources as you can. -->

-Stellen Sie Folgendes sicher:
+Achten Sie auf Folgendes:

 - [ ] Screenshots hinzufügen
-- [ ] Beschreibung der falschen oder fehlenden Informationen
+- [ ] Beschreiben Sie die falschen oder fehlenden Informationen
 - [ ] Links zu Quellen bereitstellen

-## Lösung vorschlagen
+## Vorschlagen einer Lösung

 <!-- (OPTIONAL) Describe your solution for this issue. -->